-Given the address of a proc_t structure as a starting point, iterate over the set of open files (file_t structures) associated with the specified process.
-The file_t structure is defined in <sys file.h="">.</sys> ргос Iterate over the active process (proc_t) structures.
-This structure is defined in <sys proc.h="">.</sys> thread Iterate over a set of kernel thread (kthread_t) structures.
+- file Given the address of a proc_t structure as a starting point, iterate over the set of open files (file_t structures) associated with the specified process.
+The file_t structure is defined in <sys/file.h>. - proc Iterate over the active process (proc_t) structures.
+This structure is defined in <sys/proc.h>. - task Given a task pointer, iterate over the list of proc_t structures for processes that are members of the given task - thread Iterate over a set of kernel thread (kthread_t) structures.
 If the global walk is invoked, all kernel threads are returned by the walker.
 If a local walk is invoked using a proc_t address as the starting point, the set of threads associated with the specified process is returned.
-The kthread_t structure is defined in <sys thread.h="">.</sys>
+The kthread_t structure is defined in <sys/thread.h>.